MacKLess/asylum_zork/README.md

 * _User will be able to view the room by using the "look" command._
 * _User will be able to review commands by using the "help" command._
 * _User will be provided with a score/assessment upon completion of the game._

+## Known Bugs

+* Multiple users playing the game on Heroku creates errors, as all instances operate on the same database.
+Since the heroku app only supports one player at a time, it's recommended that users download and run the app using a local database.

 ## Support and contact details